trayburn/Sork/README.md

 ### Homework
 - All emotes (sing, dance, whistle, etc) should output to all players.
 - Write tests for all that network communication.

+## Lesson 11

+- Implement aliases for exits.
+- Remove the need to prefix a move command execution with `move`.

+### Homework
+- DO NOT WRITE THIS CODE YET
+- Build a plan for how we could have Aliases not just on Exits, but also on Commands, Items, etc.